po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/01-Day/01-Day-LessonPlan.md

      };
      ```

-* We will use the GraphQL Playground to explore queries, typeDefs, and resolvers in greater depth in the next activities.
+* We will use the Apollo Sandbox to explore queries, typeDefs, and resolvers in greater depth in the next activities.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):